MyDearGreatTeacher/python2022/Topics/A_2_1_數值(Numeric)資料型態及其各種運算.md

 - Unadorned integer literals (including hex, octal and binary numbers) yield integers.
 - Numeric literals containing a decimal point or an exponent sign yield floating point numbers.
 - Appending 'j' or 'J' to a numeric literal yields an imaginary number (a complex number with a zero real part) which you can add to an integer or float to get a complex number with real and imaginary parts.
-- Python fully supports mixed arithmetic: when a binary arithmetic operator has operands of different numeric types, the operand with the “narrower” type is widened to that of the other, where integer is narrower than floating point, which is narrower than complex.
-A comparison between numbers of different types behaves as though the exact values of those numbers were being compared.
-2
+- Python fully supports mixed arithmetic
+  - when a binary arithmetic operator has operands of different numeric types, the operand with the “narrower” type is widened to that of the other, where integer is narrower than floating point, which is narrower than complex.
+  - A comparison between numbers of different types behaves as though the exact values of those numbers were being compared.
+- Python數值型資料型態都是object(物件)
   - The constructors int(), float(), and complex() can be used to produce numbers of a specific type.

 ## 數值(Numeric)資料型態的各種運算
 - 四則運算
   - x + y  ==> sum of x and y